This article first appeared in Utility Dive.

 While we do not know what is exactly in store for the power and utilities industry this year, it is safe to say that we won’t need Doc Brown’s DeLorean time machine to find out – change is already upon us.

-Amanda Levin, Gregg Edeson, and James Harvey are energy and utilities experts at PA Consulting Group
+Amanda Levin and Gregg Edeson are energy and utilities experts at PA Consulting Group

 Learn how to navigate the uncertain future of the electricity sector